Lillian Gish: Sound debut, return to the stage, and television and radio

-Gish's television debut occurred February 6, 1949, when she portrayed Abby, a housemaid, in "The Late Christopher Bean", an episode of The Philco Television Playhouse on NBC.
+Gish's television debut occurred on February 6, 1949, when she portrayed Abby, a housemaid, in "The Late Christopher Bean", an episode of The Philco Television Playhouse on NBC.
 A review in the trade publication Variety described her work as "an excellent portrayal".
 She made numerous television appearances from the early 1950s into the late 1980s.
 Her most acclaimed television work was starring in the original production of The Trip to Bountiful in 1953.
 She appeared as Dowager Empress Maria Feodorovna in the short-lived 1965 Broadway musical Anya.

+Later years

 In addition to her later acting appearances, Gish became one of the leading advocates of the lost art of the silent film, often giving speeches and touring to screenings of classic works.
 In 1975, she hosted The Silent Years, a PBS film program of silent films.
 She was interviewed in the television documentary series Hollywood: A Celebration of the American Silent Film (1980).

-Gish received a Special Academy Award in 1971, "For superlative artistry and for distinguished contribution to the progress of motion pictures".
+Gish received a Special Academy Award in 1971 "for superlative artistry and for distinguished contribution to the progress of motion pictures".
 In 1979, she was awarded the Women in film Crystal Award in Los Angeles.
 In 1984, she received an American Film Institute Lifetime Achievement Award, becoming only the second female recipient (preceded by Bette Davis in 1977) and the only recipient who was a major figure in the silent era.
 She has a star on the Hollywood Walk of Fame at 1720 Vine Street.

 Her last film role was appearing in The Whales of August in 1987 at the age of 93, with Vincent Price, Bette Davis, and Ann Sothern, in which Gish and Davis starred as elderly sisters in Maine.
 Gish's performance was received glowingly, winning her the National Board of Review Award for Best Actress.
 At the Cannes festival, Gish won a 10-minute standing ovation from the audience.
 Some in the entertainment industry were angry that Gish did not receive an Oscar nomination for her role in The Whales of August.
-Gish herself was more complacent, only remarking, "Well, now I won't have to go and lose to Cher".
+Gish was more complacent, only remarking, "Well, now I won't have to go and lose to Cher".

 Her final professional appearance was a cameo on the 1988 studio recording of Jerome Kern's Show Boat, starring Frederica von Stade and Jerry Hadley, in which she affectingly spoke the few lines of The Old Lady on the Levee in the final scene.
 The last words of her long career were: "Good night".